MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`useDiffPackage`** - **Use Diff Package**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Upgrades by using a diff package that contains only the updated application files, the updated application manifest, and the service manifest files.

 A diff package is created by comparing the package specified in the application package input against the package that is currently registered in the target cluster.
 If a service version in the cluster's current package is the same as the new package, then this service package will be removed from the new application package.
 Learn more about [diff packages](/azure/service-fabric/service-fabric-application-upgrade-advanced#upgrade-with-a-diff-package).
 <!-- :::editable-content-end::: -->